-The sender's Protocol Layer response when a CRCReceiveTimer expires shall be, depending on the message, to either retry nRetryCount times.
-Note: that Cable Plugs do not retry Messages (see Section 6.6.2, or to give up and assume communications have been lost.).
-Sending of the Preamble corresponding to the retried Message shall start within tRetry 73 μs 0.3.1 -------------------- of the CRCReceiveTimer expiring.
+The sender's Protocol Layer response when a CRCReceiveTimer expires shall be to retry nRetryCount times.
+Note: that Cable Plugs do not retry Messages (see Section 6.6.2).
+Sending of the Preamble corresponding to the retried Message shall start within tRetry of the CRCReceiveTimer expiring.